-3.2 HYDROGEOLOGY
+3.2 Hydrogeology

-There are four hydrostratigraphic units: the perched groundwater, the unconsolidated glacial drift aquifer (Lower Sand aquifer), the St. Peter Sandstone aquifer, and the Prairie du Chien aquifer.
+There are four hydrostratigraphic units: the perched groundwater, the unconsolidated glacial drift aguifer (Lower Sand aguifer), the St. Peter Sandstone aguifer, and the Prairie du Chien aguifer.

 Groundwater elevations have been monitored at the Site since July 1987.
-A historical summary of groundwater elevations is presented in Appendix B. A summary of recent groundwater elevation measurements (collected October 1, 2012) is presented in Table 3.1.
+A historical summary of groundwater elevations is presented in Appendix B. A summary of recent groundwater elevation measurements (collected September 30, 2013) is presented in Table 3.1.